 The online application includes the letter of recommendation process.
 You will be able to manage your letters of recommendation online.
 The online letter of recommendation process is imbedded in the online application form managed by a third party vendor.
 The link to the online letter of recommendation process will be emailed to your letter writers.

-Applicants must hold a baccalaureate degree from a regionally accredited institution or the foreign equivalent.
-One official, sealed transcript must be submitted from each post-secondary institution attended regardless of the length of study or the number of courses taken.
-Faxed transcripts are not considered official by the Graduate School.
 Graduates of a non-U.S. university system are required to provide officially evaluated and translated copies of all their college transcripts.
 Official evaluations and translations are done by outside agencies.
-Information regarding three such agencies can be found by going to Information for International Students.
+Information regarding three such agencies can be found by going to International Applicants.

 Grade Point Average (GPA)